AntonioKL/Amazon-EC2-Security-Group-Manager/README.md

 to_port: specify port ( Usually the same as from_port)

-cidr_ip: IP that includes subnet
+cidr_ip: IP which includes subnet mask

-src_group_name: Another "security group name" in amazon ( Access to the whole group)
+src_group_name: Reference to a different "security group name" inside EC2 at the same region ( Gives access to the whole group)

-If you wish to add more than one Group pleese create more lists:
+If you wish to manage more than one Group please create more lists:

 For example:

 Group2= [